yellowmessenger/documentation/docs/platform_concepts/appConfiguration/service-now.md

 ## Connect ServiceNow with Yellow.ai

-Create an app on ServiceNow to fetch instance URL, client ID and secret and input the details in Yellow.ai to establish this integration.
+Create an app on ServiceNow to fetch instance URL, client ID and client secret and input the details in Yellow.ai to establish this integration.

 ### Create an app on ServiceNow